 Not long ago, I met a family of weavers.
 To my surprise, I found three weavers working in a room designated for weaving activities.
-My facial expression made us all burst into laughter.
 We made ourselves comfortable and got to know each other.

 Each one is doing a part of the work.
 Veronica is weaving, while her aunt, Casandra, is handling the weaving swords.

 They learned weaving from Iustina, mother of Veronica, who had been a cooperative member, weaving for 16 years, until the fall of communism in 1989.

 And because she was working from home, her daughter and sister also got involved in weaving.

 She tells her story while hand spinning yarn in preparation for weaving.
 The commercial yarn, she says, is loosely spun and requires additional twisting.